thewca/wca-regulations/wca-regulations_2012.md

 - F1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
 - F2) The judge shall place scrambled puzzle onto the mat in a standing position.
 - F3) At the end of the inspection period, the competitor shall place the puzzle onto the mat in a standing position.
-The positions of any pins must not have been changed from their scrambled positions.
+He must changed the positions of any pins from their scrambled positions.
 Penalty: time penalty (+2 seconds).

 ## Article G: Magic Solving and Master Magic Solving